purescript/pursuit/README.md

 [pursuit-backups]: https://github.com/purescript/pursuit-backups

-## Database structure
+### Database structure

-The database lives in the `data` directory, its structure is as follows:
+The database structure is as follows:

 ```
 /